-What’s a “pharm tech”?
-Pharmacy technicians are the front-line providers in drug store, grocery and big-box store pharmacies, but they also work in hospitals, long-term care facilities, compounding pharmacies and other settings, serving as the link between patients, doctors, pharmacists and insurance providers.
+Pharmacy technicians are the front-line providers in retail pharmacies, but they also work in hospitals, long-term care facilities, and compounding pharmacies, serving as the link between patients, doctors, pharmacists and insurance providers.
 Get the skills you need through labs in our simulated classroom pharmacy and a 202.5-hour clinical internship in a real pharmacy environment.

 Pharmacy Technicians must complete a program from an accredited institution in order to sit for the Pharmacy Technician Certification Board’s (PTCB) certification exam.
-Passing this exam qualifies you as nationally Certified Pharmacy Technician (CPhT) and allows you to practice in the State of Colorado.
+Passing this exam qualifies you as a nationally Certified Pharmacy Technician (CPhT) and allows you to practice in the State of Colorado.

 What Can I Do with an Emily Griffith Pharmacy Technician Certificate?

-Other potential career paths include jobs in specialty pharmacy settings such as compounding, home infusion, mail order, closed-door refill centers, and administrative roles computer troubleshooting, staff scheduling, recruiting in pharmacy operations, and corporate compliance.
+Other potential career paths include jobs in specialty pharmacy settings such as compounding, home infusion and closed-door refill centers.